 Study in the heart of Central Europe and get a feel for its past and development during this 3-week program.
-You will earn 3-credits while you study in Prague, Budapest and Krakow.
+You will earn 3-credits while you study in Prague and Krakow.
 These cities are the ideal place to study post World War II economic and political redevelopment.
-This program is ideal for any student interested in history, politics, sociology, economics, and culture of post-war Czech Republic, Poland and Hungary.
+This program is ideal for any student interested in history, politics, sociology, economics, and culture of post-war Czech Republic and Poland.
 Topics will include the history of the European Union, political and economic developments in Eastern Europe, analyses of the main industries in each country, international trade, banking, education, health care, and tourism.

-This program consists of guest lectures by academic, political and economic leaders in Prague, Krakow and Budapest; field trips to sites of interest; and daily lectures by Dr. Svitlana Maksymenko from Pitt's Department of Economics.
+This program consists of guest lectures by academic, political and economic leaders in Prague and Krakow; field trips to sites of interest; and daily lectures by Dr. Svitlana Maksymenko from Pitt's Department of Economics.
 These cities will become your classroom during this program.
 The program itinerary is packed with activities and site visits.
-Some of the activities that have previously been included on this program include a tour of the Old City and a Jewish tour in Prague, museum visits, a day excursion to Kutna Hora and Cesky Krumlov, walking tours; Jewish tour in Krakow, and day excursions to Auschwitz and Nova Huta, visit to the Hungarian National Museum and Hungarian corporation in Budapest.
-At the conclusion of this program, you will be able to analyze current political and economic issues in Czech Republic, Hungary and Poland, and critically evaluate policy options.
+Some of the activities that have previously been included on this program include a tour of the Old City and a Jewish tour in Prague, museum visits, a day excursion to Kutna Hora and Cesky Krumlov, walking tours; Jewish tour in Krakow, and day excursions to Auschwitz and Nova Huta.
+At the conclusion of this program, you will be able to analyze current political and economic issues in Czech Republic and Poland, and critically evaluate policy options.

 As an engaged and active participant in this program, you will have the opportunity to develop: